 Proceed with caution.

 MG217 isn’t a shampoo with a large market outside the USA and has no brand to speak of in western Europe.
-The company provide a range of coal tarscalp psoriasis treatments, have built up quite the reputation with these treatments and I was eager to see if their dandruff shampoo lived up to the well marketed hype.
+The company provides a range of coal tar scalp psoriasis treatments, have built up quite the reputation with these treatments and I was eager to see if their dandruff shampoo lived up to the well-marketed hype.

 On opening the bottle the first thing you’ll notice is the smell.
 For those unacquainted with the smell of coal tar, imagine the smell of a newly laid tarmac road.
 Think of that sticky black smell that some love (and some loath).
 It smells like that.
 Worse!